Meteor-Community-Packages/meteor-autoform-bs-button-group-input/README.md

 ## Usage

-Specify "select-checkbox" or "select-radio" for the `type` attribute of any input, and then specify "buttonGroup" as the `template` attribute.
+Specify "select-checkbox" or "select-radio" or "boolean-radios" for the `type` attribute of any input, and then specify "buttonGroup" as the `template` attribute.

 ```js
 {{> afQuickField name="plans" type="select-radio" template="buttonGroup" value=2 label=false}}